If you can't find the answer you're looking for free phone 0508 800 800 or email help@horizons.govt.nz

 Who decides Horizons' activities?

 Horizons has certain responsibilities mandated from Central Government.
-Council also actively consults with our communities through the Long-term Plan and Annual Plan processes to ensure we represent the wishes of our ratepayers, and utilise ratepayers’ money in ways the community will benefit the most from.
+Council also actively consults with our communities through the Long-term and Annual Plan processes to ensure we represent the wishes of our ratepayers, and utilise ratepayers’ money in ways the community will benefit the most from.

 I am on the Māori electoral roll, does this affect who I can vote for?